agavetraining/agavetraining.github.io/README.md

-# agavetraining.github.io
+# Agave Training Website
-Agave training website repo
+This is a placeholder repo for the Agave training github pages website.